simplytestme/website/README.md

 This is a Composer project for setting up and running Simplytest for develoment.

-It uses DDEV for local development, but is not a requirement.
+It uses DDEV or Lando for local development, but is not a requirement.

 ## Installation